Karthikaddagalla/Phishing-Domain-Detection/README.md

 # Phishing Domain Detection

-These project which is called phishing domain detection is used to detect whether the given link is phishing or not.
+These project is used to detect whether the given link is phishing or not.

-Tech Stack Used = Django, HTML, CSS, Machine Learning.

-These was deployed on the heroku and you can visit that website by going to "https://thephish.herokuapp.com/"

 **What is Phishing**